silitics/rugix/www/docs/ctrl/advanced/fleet-management.md

 If you want to know the differences between Mender's own solution and Rugix Ctrl, check out the [Comparison to Other Solutions](../index.md#comparison-to-other-solutions).

 :::note
-Unfortunately, Mender's fleet management solution is at the moment incompatible with adaptive delta updates.
+Unfortunately, Mender's fleet management solution is at the moment incompatible with dynamic delta updates.
 This is also unlikely to change in the future as delta updates are a key feature of Mender's enterprise offering.
 :::